Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Omolola-Eniola/README.md

 ANSWER:
 The following steps were taken to dowload python:
    - I download python-3.12.4-amd64 version from http://www.python.org
    - I installed python and selected the path to customize installation to be saved on my local disk C, and followed all installation prompts to complete the installation.
-5. The python launcher automatically was ticked in the checkbox and was installed too along side python.
-   -I had to run python on the command prompt via terminal by inputting the command: python --version, and the python version on my local mahine showed to be 3.12.4
+   -  I had to run python on the command prompt via terminal by inputting the command: python --version, and the python version on my local mahine showed to be 3.12.4

+5. Install Package Managers:
+If applicable, install package managers like pip (Python)

+ASNWER:
+-The python PIP pckage installer automatically was ticked in the checkbox and was installed too along side python.

-5. Configure a Database (MySQL):
+7. Configure a Database (MySQL):

 ANSWER:
 The following steps were taken to install and configure MySQL